RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 | Time to interactive | 1.6sec | 0.2sec | 2.0sec |
 | JS / Bin size uncomrpessed | 2100KB | 210kb  | 628KB |

-- Blazor client-side performs better with better CPU and bandiwdth (no sh#t)
+- Blazor client-side performs better with better CPU and bandiwdth (no sh#t !), the Time to Interactive is now acceptable.

 ### Cost